chiant/ML-assignment-20161124/README.md

 Repository
 ===========
-  Current repository created to provide data and description for MSXF ML test assignment.
+  Current repository created to provide data and description for ML test assignment.

 The repository includes the following files: